uktrade/jwt-postgresql-proxy/README.md

 - Database credentials are issued as a temporary stateless JWT token, by code that holds a private key.

 - Instead of connecting directly to the database, users connect to this proxy.
-It verifies the credentials using the corresponding public key, and connects to the database as the permanent database user, the the credentials of which the real-world user never knows.
+It verifies the credentials using the corresponding public key, and connects to the database as the permanent database user, the credentials of which the real-world user never knows.

 The JWT token being _stateless_ means that the issuer of credentials does not need to communicate with the proxy via some internal API, and this proxy does not need a database to store credentials.